Manmanthan/Travel-Portal-Backend/README.md

 ### 1. Created model classes Ticket and Employee with @Entity annotation.
 >1.1 Created 3 enum in com.nagarro.travelportal.enum package

-### 2. created dao classes with @Respository annotation.
+### 2. Created dao classes with @Respository annotation.
 >2.1 Added mysql connection parameters to properties file.

-### 3. created service classes containing basic service methods for controllers, with @Service annotation.
+### 3. Created service classes containing basic service methods for controllers, with @Service annotation.
 >3.1 Injected the dao class dependency to use its methods.

 ### 4. Created a email service class with @Service which will be used to send welcome and credentials emails.